gargkrish17-ctrl/FIFA-WorldCup-Prediction/README.md

 # FIFA World Cup 2026 Prediction
 This project developed machine learning models to predict FIFA World Cup match outcomes using historical tournament data and FIFA team rankings.
-Among all models tested, the tuned Random Forest Classifier achieved the best performance and was selected as the final prediction model.
+Among all models tested, the tuned Random Forest Classifier achieved the best performance (59% accuracy) and was selected as the final prediction model.

 Feature engineering played an important role in model performance.
 Goal_Avg_Diff provided a slight improvement for Logistic Regression but reduced the performance of Random Forest, suggesting that its usefulness depends on the learning algorithm.
 Experience_Diff consistently reduced model accuracy and was therefore excluded from the final feature set.